emarmitage/maan_reporting/README.md

 This script queries for new or amended FRPA authorizations in Maa'Nulth land for a defined reporting year.

 ## Inputs
-bcgw_user: Your BCGW username
+bcgw_user: Your BCGW username\n
-bcgw_pass: Your BCGW password
+bcgw_pass: Your BCGW password\n
-year: the reporting year
+year: the reporting year\n
 workspace: the location to save the output excel document and spatial files